Get approved in 24 hours! Serving Ontario, Alberta, Saskatchewan, and Manitoba. Apply Now →

 How lenders assess mortgage applications from new business owners

-Getting a mortgage as a small business owner isn’t impossible, it just involves extra steps.
+Getting a mortgage as a new small business owner isn’t impossible, it just involves extra steps.
 Here’s how lenders typically evaluate your application.

 Income documentation